• Skip to primary navigation

 • Toxins

-Children with cerebral palsy are likely to have at least one or more seizures during their lifetime.
+Children with cerebral palsy are likely to have at least one seizure during their lifetime.
 In many instances, they will experience both generalized and partial seizures.
-Generalized seizures affect the entire brain, whereas partial seizures affect one side or one part of the brain.
+Generalized seizures affect the entire brain, whereas focal seizures affect one side or one part of the brain.

 About Generalized Seizures

-Absence seizures are another form of generalized seizures.
-These events can happen quite frequently and typically last around 20 seconds or less.
+• Absence seizures are another form of generalized seizures.
+These events can happen frequently and typically last around 20 seconds or less.

-A myoclonic seizure is another type of generalized seizure marked by involuntary jerking movements of the arms, torso, legs, or face.
-This type of seizure seems to happen out of nowhere and usually subsides within seconds.
+• A myoclonic seizure is another type of generalized seizure marked by involuntary jerking movements of the arms, torso, legs, or face.
+This type of seizure happens out of nowhere and usually subsides within seconds.
 It typically involves only one side or part of the body.

-Atonic seizures occur when muscle tone is temporarily lost, usually for a minute or less.
-In most instances, the child’s head will drop down, and control of the posture is gone, causing them to become limp and fall.
-For children who experience atonic seizures, a helmet to protect their heads during a fall is necessary as these seizures can happen numerous times a day, and the child can fall at any time.
+• Atonic seizures occur when muscle tone is temporarily lost, usually for a minute or less.
+In most instances, the child’s head will drop down, and control of the posture will be lost, causing them to become limp and fall.
+For children who experience atonic seizures, a helmet to protect their heads during a fall is necessary, as these seizures can happen numerous times a day, and the child can fall at any time.

-Partial seizures are common in people with epilepsy, and the symptoms depend on what part of the brain is conducting the electrical activity.
+Partial seizures are common in people with epilepsy, and the symptoms depend on which part of the brain is conducting the electrical activity.
 In general, common symptoms include:

 • Auditory hallucinations